Home

 The principal androgen (male sex hormone) is testosterone.
 This steroid hormone is mostly manufactured by the interstitial (Leydig) cells of the testes and therefore men have much more testosterone than women.
 Testosterone is one of the hormones that make men look different from women, secretion of testosterone increases sharply at the start of a boy's puberty and this is responsible for the development of the male secondary sexual characteristics such as beards and deeper voices.
 Testosterone is also essential for the production of sperm by men.

 One of the well-known effects of testosterone is that it stimulates muscle growth.
 For this reason, some athletes and body builders (both male and female) take testosterone or similar drugs - called "anabolic steroids" - to help them build bigger, bulkier muscles.
 Conversely in pre-SRS transsexual women it is highly desirable to block the muscle building and other masculinising effects of androgens such as testosterone which are produced by the testes, and to a lesser extent the adrenal cortex.
-This can be most safely and effectively fought by taking an "anti-androgen" drug, rather than by trying to overwhelm the effects of androgens by mega-dosing with oestrogen.
+This can be most safely and effectively fought by taking an "anti-androgen" drug, rather than by trying to overwhelm the effects of androgens by mega-dosing with Estrogen.

 Anti-androgens